 A patient harmed by a medical device has the right to file a civil action, or lawsuit, to recover “damages” caused by the faulty device.
 Damages can include the patient’s present and future medical bills, out-of-pocket medical expenses, lost wages, and pain and suffering.

 In cases of intentional harm, or a willful disregard for a patient’s health and safety, the lawsuit may include punitive damages.
 Punitive damages are intended to “punish” the at-fault party for egregious conduct.

 Most medical devices begin in the research and development department of corporations.
 Once the device makes its way through the design and manufacturing phase, it goes through the FDA approval process.
 The device is then marketed for use by physicians, hospitals, paramedics, and other health care professionals.

 Medical device defects can occur during the:

 - Manufacturing phase

 A design defect is a problem which occurs during the design process.
 It doesn’t necessarily mean the device is harmful to a patient.

 For example, a newly designed defibrillator may have an on-off switch in an uncomfortable position for the operator, or a universal knee joint may not fit as many patients as it was designed to fit.
 These design defects do not make the device dangerous.

 If, however, the defect causes injury, or exacerbates an existing injury or illness, the patient will likely have the basis of a product liability lawsuit.

-To determine whether a patient’s harm was directly caused by the medical device’s design defect, the courts rely on two rules.
-They are the “consumer expectations rule” and the “risk utility balancing rule.”
+To determine whether the medical device design defect directly caused a patient’s harm, the courts rely on two rules.
+They are the “consumer expectations rule” and the “risk-utility balancing rule.”
 Under these rules an actionable design defect exists when the medical device is: